 The service provider SOA takes action to query an audit that it initiated.

 Service provider SOA sends an M-GET request for a subscriptionAudit on the NPAC SMS.
+For the XML interface, AQRQ – AuditQueryRequest.

 NPAC SMS responds to an M-GET with the audit data or a failure and reason for failure.
 An accessDenied error will be returned to the service provider if they did not originate the audit queried.
+For the XML interface, AQRR – AuditQueryReply.

 SOA Audit Create for Subscription Versions within a Number Pool Block (previously NNP flow 6.1)